ZGrootegoed/Computer-Shop/README.md

 ### Breakdown of project:

 Customized HTML front end to for user interface display including a NAV bar that redirects to the Home page and an About page.
-This utilizes Spring Framework to build this MVC application with a Maven dependency.
+This utilizes Spring Framework to build this MVC application with Maven dependency.

 ### HOME PAGE: